 Since we just had a new addition in our family, I thought something using handprints or footprints would be perfect.
 Footprints are a lot easier to do with newborns that want to keep their hands tightly curled into fists.

 I got a blank wooden Easter egg sign from Target’s Dollar Spot that was painted a Robin’s egg blue with metallic gold specks.
-I used acrylic craft paint I already had on hand.
+I keep acrylic craft paint on hand.
 Wipes work great for quickly cleaning up the wet paint both from the skin and if any got on our tile.

 Even Kamden (18 months old) did a great job holding his little foot still and letting me apply the paint.
 I had him go right after Kniya so he could see what he was supposed to do.
 His fat little foot made the perfect, fluffy white bunny.

-In order to be sure the tail would show up, I mixed in a bit of grey into my “white” bunny color and a little bit of burnt umber into the lightest piebald bunny color (so the bunnies didn’t actually have any pure white on their body colors).
+In order to be sure the tail would show up, I added a bit of grey into my “white” bunny color and a little bit of burnt umber into the lightest piebald bunny color (so the bunnies didn’t actually have any pure white on their body colors).